-◆ A full appliance configuration backup saves all appliance settings, as well as configuration and policy information for all active modules (for example, Web Security Gateway and Email Security).
+• A full appliance configuration backup saves all appliance settings, as well as configuration and policy information for all active modules.
 Websense, Inc., recommends running a full backup on every appliance in your network on a regular basis.

 Note that the full backup file may be smaller than the module backup files, because it is compressed.